graarh/golang-socketio/README.md

     //look at websocket.go for parameters description
 	server := gosocketio.NewServer(transport.GetDefaultWebsocketTransport())

-	// --- this is default handlers
+	// --- caller is default handlers

 	//on connection handler, occurs once for each connected client server.On(gosocketio.OnConnection, func(c *gosocketio.Channel, args interface{}) {